scchess/Qualimap/doc/samples.rst

 - `gh2ax_chip_seq.zip <http://kokonech.github.io/qualimap/samples/gh2ax_chip_seq.zip>`_

     Example dataset from an unpublished ChiP-seq experiment with 4 condtions, each having 3 replicates (12 sampels in total).
-The archive contains BAM QC results for each sample and input configuration for command line version of Multisample BAM QC.
+The archive contains BAM QC results for each sample and input configurations (normal: *input.txt*, with marked conditions: *input.with_groups.txt*) for command line version of Multisample BAM QC.

 .. _counts-samples: